statgen/locuszoom/assets/docs/layout_tutorial.md

 ### Adding panels
 The above example demonstrates how to add multiple studies at the time of plot creation.
 However, sites like the T2D Portal have many datasets, and it can be helpful to let the user interactively choose which other panels to show after first render.
 New panels can be added dynamically!
-When doing so, the plot will grow to accommodate the new panel;
+When doing so, the plot will grow to accommodate the new panel.
-  dynamic panels do not require specifying `proportional_height` etc.

 ```js
 // This creates a new configuration object